 The discharge line has to have backpressure or the RO will not work.
 Most vendors choose the cheap way to create this backpressure by putting a little plastic insert into the discharge line.
 It is similar to the little white insert used at the feed water faucet.
-We have chosen to spend the extra money and buy and mount a manual flushing flow restrictor.
-The normal position for this switch is at a 90-degree angle to the line.
 If your system is slowing down, it may be tired filters or it could be the RO getting silted up.
-To flush the membrane merely turn the handle on the flow restrictor so that it points to the peach line and the water will wash off the membrane.
+To flush the membrane merely disconnects the line to the flow restrictor so that it points to the red line (or red label) and the water will wash off the membrane.
 Let it run for 30 minutes.
-To do this at least once a month and you will prolong the life of your membrane.

-8.0 Hook up The Tubes And Let it Go
+9.0 Hook up the Tubes and Let it go